KieronHolmes/UoEo-SSDCS-API/README.md

 **From the Swagger User Interface**

-Scroll to relevant section, then click "Try it out" on the right corner Enter document title and document content
+Scroll to relevant section, then click "Try it out" on the right corner.
+Enter document title and document content.
-Click execute to create new docuemnt
+Click execute to create new docuemnt.
 **Please Note: A unique document id, date and time of creation is automatically generated for every document created**

 **From the Command Line Interface**